...

 Ernest Hemingway said of bullfighting in Ronda.
 “There is one town that would be better… to see your first bullfight in if you were only going to see one, and that is Ronda.”

 Ronda, Spain, has some surprising modern history.
 It is the birthplace of modern bullfighting.
 Consequently, it remains one of the few places in Spain where bullfighting still occurs.
-The Bullring is a draw for foreign tourists and Spanish citizens alike.
+The Bullring is a draw for both foreign tourists and Spanish citizens.
 Plaza de Toros is open for tours and has an excellent museum.

 The greatest matador of all time, Pedro Romero, was a native of Ronda.
-Pedro was a master in the ring while never being gored even once.
+Pedro was a master in the ring, never gored.
 Young bullfighters continue to come here to learn the sport.

 Bullfighting is synonymous with violence and animal cruelty.
 We would not partake ourselves.
 It is part of the intricate fabric of Spain’s and Ronda’s story.
 It has been outlawed in most of Spain, and where it remains, it is very restricted.
 However, here in Ronda, the tradition persists, but perhaps not for much longer.
-Bullfighting nights will make for a crowded city and expensive hotels.
+Bullfighting nights will result in a crowded city and higher hotel rates.
 Review the schedule to plan accordingly.

 Where is Ronda